TechnoMageKOMT/Programming_Notes/Python/Basics.md

 ## Data Types

-Python has many types of numbers (numeric literals).
-The following are two of the types

 - int: Integers (1, 2, -5, 1000)
 - float: Floating point numbers (including exponents) (1.5, -0.5, 2e2, 3E2)
 - str: String